 Plan and practice beforehand.
 It goes without saying, but plan your race-day nutrition just like you would your race-day pacing.
 Use your training as a time not only to test your body but to test your nutrition, allowing your gut to acclimate to what you plan to ingest on race day.
 Most races will tell you (either on the web page or by emailing the race director several weeks in advance of the race) what they plan on using to stock the aid stations on race-day.
 Find out and then use the several weeks leading up to that race as an opportunity to acclimate your system to what will be on course.
 This reduces the need to carry your own fueling and hydration (a significant effort if racing an Ironman or even a marathon).

-Race hydration starts days prior to the event.
-Most endurance athletes have heard the ominous stat that being dehydrated by just 5% is enough to drastically affect performance.
+Race hydration starts several days prior to the event.
+Most endurance athletes have heard the ominous statistic that being dehydrated by just 5% is enough to drastically affect performance.
 Yet, drinking lots of water the day before a race isn’t enough to be sufficiently hydrated prior to a significant endurance event.
 Air travel to races, daily influxes of heat and humidity, changes in elevation, and multiple other factors affect hydration.
 Keep on top of your hydration needs by sipping water AND electrolyte-rich fluids several days prior to the event.
 Urine color is the easiest way the know if you’re hydrated sufficiently- light yellow is best, dark yellow means you’re under hydrated.
 Calcium, magnesium, potassium, and sodium are the critical electrolytes that are needed for you to execute on race day, so make sure daily fluid intake includes these essentials.
 Nuun tabs, G2 or other ‘light’ sports drinks can be a simple way to help supplement water intake with the essentials.

 Reduce fiber and fat 1-2 days before.
 Depending on the duration of the race, you’ll want to reduce fat and fiber content prior to the event.
 Why?
 Just imagine going for a 3 hr run after eating a large bean burrito :) Enough said.
 Fiber, while healthy for daily intake, can spell disaster for race efforts.
 For events lasting longer than 5-6 hrs (Ultra running, Ironman, half Ironman, etc.), start to reduce fibrous fruits and veggies and substitute them with grains or other simple carbohydrates (bananas, rice, bagels, pretzels, plain pasta, etc.) Be careful to also avoid butter, nuts, nut butters, and other heavy fats, as they can slow down the digestive system.